 Loni Taber graduated in 2018 from Eastern Washington University with a major in philosophy and a minor in women's and gender studies.
 She graduated Suma Cume Lauda with membership in The National Honors Society (Phi Kappa Phi), The National Society of Leadership and Success (Sigma Alpha Pi), and Phi Sigma Tau (an international honor society for philosophy).
 Her wide range of interest have allowed her to conduct research and practice activism in her community.
 This included working with the Coeur d'Alene Tribe as an Idea Network for Biomedical Research Excellence (INBRE) intern to monitor ground water levels in the Hangman Creek watershed during restoration to bring back the endangered westslope cutthroat trout.
 She also helped build floating wetlands with the Kootenai Environmental Alliance to reduce phosphate and nitrate levels in Hayden Lake located in Idaho state.
 Loni was a volunteer for Women and Science to encourage young girls to get involved in STEM careers.
 She also published a paper on Aristotle and American democracy in the Skepsis Proceedings for the 25th Ancient Olympia Conference for 2016 in Greece.
-Loni was accepted into the University of Oregon’s MA in Philosophy and a PhD program at the University of North Texas, Denton where she will attend with full funding.
-She hopes to continue her studies involving social and environmental justice at UNT and is looking forward to becoming a future McNair Scholar faculty mentor.
+Loni was accepted into the University of Oregon’s MA in Philosophy and a PhD program at the University of North Texas, Denton where she attended with full funding.
+Loni completed her MA in Philosophy at the University of North Texas in 2020.
+She is looking forward to becoming a future McNair Scholar faculty mentor.

 McNair Program Reflection: